rohan843/cybersecurity-notes/README.md

 This involves collecting and analysing security data regularly.
 Analysts might use security control testing evaluations and security assessment reports to improve existing controls or implement new controls.

+Security assessments help organizations determine whether their internal systems are secure or at risk.
+Organizations might employ penetration testers, often referred to as "pen testers," to find vulnerabilities that could be exploited by a threat actor.

 An example of implementing new controls could be the introduction of multi-factor authentication to better protect the organization from threats and risks.

 ### Dom.
 7: Security Operations